RamunasSavanevskis/castep-docs-clone/docs/documentation/GA/Input_Options.md

 then the cell generation is considered a failure and a different target space group is chosen for random cell generation.

-Once the cell has been generated it is tested with spglib [^7] to make sure it is of the correct space group.
+Once the cell has been generated it is tested with spglib^[7]^ to make sure it is of the correct space group.
 If it is then the lattice vectors are adjusted proportionally such that the cell density is equal to the average density of cells in the parent population.